 Best for travelling out of the city or transporting things

 If you’re heading out of the inner suburbs or escaping the city all together, driving is usually the quickest and easiest option.
 There is some public transport to regional areas, it’s often infrequent and slow.
 Thankfully you can easily access a car without needing to buy one.
 There are several car hire operators, and car-sharing is a convenient and affordable option.
-Car Next Door lets you borrow cars from private owners by the hour or day with no membership fees, so you can drive when you need to and save your money when you don’t.
-If you’re going to drive in Australia, brush up on local road and parking rules to stay safe and avoid fines.
+Car Next Door lets you hire cars in Australia by the hour or day with no membership fees, so you can drive when you need to and save your money when you don’t.
+If you’re going to drive in Australia, brush up on road rules to stay safe and avoid fines.